canonical/serverlab-testflinger/README.rst

         -m \"MQTT testing\"
     Note: when using MQTT explorer, breaking up long lines as above is recommended.

-A web-based MQTT client running within the lab, as a part of larger monitoring (or automation/CI) is the next natural step here (so a client isn't necessary).
+* A web based MQTT client running within the lab, as a part of larger monitoring/ automation/CI is the next natural step here.

 Deploying Stack